Large difference in performance of students from various boards a challenge: Education ministry study | Education

 Noting that the pass percentages vary significantly among boards, the study report points out that in senior secondary exams, while Meghalaya has a pass percentage of 57 per cent, Kerala has a pass percentage of 99.85 per cent.

 The report also noted that 11 states contribute to 85 per cent of school dropouts.
-These states are UP, Bihar, MP, Gujarat, Tamil Nadu, Rajasthan, Karnataka, Assam, West Bengal, Haryana and Chhattisgarh.
+These states are Uttar Pradesh, Bihar, Madhya Pradesh, Gujarat, Tamil Nadu, Rajasthan, Karnataka, Assam, West Bengal, Haryana and Chhattisgarh.

 Among possible causes for higher failure rate in state boards pointed out in the report include less number of trained teachers and teachers per school.
 This contributes to low Gross Enrolment Ratio (GER) and also affects India's overall rank in global indices.